 The town's population has changed over the past decade.
 As indicated in Table 3, there has been a marked decrease in the number of individuals aged 45 and over, along with a mixed pattern in the number of children younger than 15 years.
 The number of residents aged 55 to 59 years old has decreased by more than one-third, from 165 individuals in 2000 to 101 individuals in 2020.
 All told, nearly 30% of Sharon's population is comprised of individuals 60 years of age or older.
 The increase in the over-60 age group has been seen throughout Vermont, which ranks second in the nation for percentage of retirement-aged residents.
-Sharon has also seen the number of teenagers and young adults aged 15 to 24 years old increase by 8% in the decade from 2010 to 2020, down from an increase of nearly 37% from 2000 to 2010.
+The number of young adults aged 15 to 24 years old decreased by 41% in the decade from 2010 to 2020, down from an increase of nearly 34% between 2000 to 2010.